Cash Handling and Deposits

 Here are a few best practices:

-• All incoming monies should be recorded in a simple spreadsheet or a Point of Sale system such as those provided by SOFO.
+- All incoming monies should be recorded in a simple spreadsheet.
 This helps you to document what your total sales are, and to show that all proceeds were deposited.
+It will also be helpful later, when you are reconciling your deposits.

-• Don’t leave cash unattended.
-Whether you are tabling in Benson or taking ticket payments at the door of your Sutton Center event, secure your cash box when you have to step away, even if it’s only for a minute.
+- Don’t leave cash unattended.
+Whether you are tabling in Benson or taking ticket payments at the door of your UAS event, secure your cash box when you have to step away, even if it’s only for a minute.
 Working in teams will help you avoid this situation.

 Stay Safe